Canvas Tent Maintenance

 Photo by CanvasCamp

 Looking for a few tips and tricks on how to care for your tent?
-Check out how to take care of your tent when you first purchase it, how to store it and what to do every 3-6 months to maintain the best performance possible for your tent.
+Learn how to take care of your tent when you first purchase it, how to store it and what to do every 3-6 months to maintain the best performance possible for your tent.

 Mold, mice, and mites are the biggest threats to tents in storage.
 Follow our tent storage guidelines below to protect your tent when you’re not using it.